-Database Resident Connection Pooling (DRCP) provides an option to associate a server process with a particular tag name.
+DRCP enables you to request the server connection pool to associate a server process with a particular tag name.
 You can apply a tag to a given connection and retrieve that tagged connection later.
 Connection tagging enhances session pooling because you can retrieve specific sessions easily.

-DRCP also provides support for multiple tagging, which is disabled by default.
+Starting from Oracle Database 12c Release 2 (12.2.0.1), DRCP provides support for multiple tagging.
+By default, this feature is disabled because of compatibility factor with existing DRCP applications.
 Set the oracle.jdbc.UseDRCPMultipletag connection property to TRUE for enabling this feature in your DRCP application.

-Once you enable the multiple tagging feature, you can use the same APIs for setting single or multiple DRCP tags.
-The only difference between both the cases is the separator.
-You must separate the key and the value of a DRCP tag by an equal (=) character, whereas, you must separate multiple tags from one another by a semi-colon (;) character.
+Once you enable the multiple tagging feature, then the same APIs that you used for setting DRCP tags, can be used for setting multiple DRCP tags, only difference being the separator.
+Key and value of a DRCP tag are separated by an equal (=) character and multiple tags are separated by a semi-colon (;) character.